jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240229-a-deep-dive-into-the-information-on-a-cornucopia-card/index.md

 OWASP ASVS offers a definitive suite of functionalities that should be integrated into your application to ensure its security.

-Engaging with OWASP ASVS and incorporating its mandates into your development process is highly beneficial.
+Engaging with OWASP ASVS and incorporating its lessons into your development process is highly useful.
 Utilizing the Cornucopia Card's mapping to OWASP ASVS is an effective way to verify that your application meets the necessary security benchmarks.

 References to ASVS 2.5.2 and 2.5.3 appear within Authentication-3, and are as follows: